Phil-Friderici/puppetserver-docker-files/README.md

+# Puppetserver-docker-files

-This repo contains Docker Puppetserver images that are adapted from the Puppetlabs' images (acknowledgement).
+This repo contains Docker Puppetserver images that are customized from the Puppetlabs' images (acknowledgement).
+They can be used to setup a complete Puppetserver stack with all the components

+# Setup guidelines

-1. Prepare the hosts:
+## 1. Prepare the hosts:

-1.1.
-Ensure hostname command returns fqdn check /etc/hosts & /etc/hostname & reboot
+### 1.1.
+Ensure hostname command returns fqdn
+check /etc/hosts & /etc/hostname & reboot
 or
 hostnamectl set-hostname hostname.fqdn

-1.2.
+### 1.2.
 Install latest versions of docker

 docker-ce-18.03.1.ce-1.el7.centos.x86_64

-# curl -SsL https://download.docker.com/linux/centos/docker-ce.repo -o /etc/yum.repos.d/docker-ce.repo
+$ curl -SsL https://download.docker.com/linux/centos/docker-ce.repo -o /etc/yum.repos.d/docker-ce.repo

 To install